ggonnella/textformats/manuals/TF-Spec_language.md

 The decoded data value of a `tagged_values` definition is a table (Nim), mapping (YAML), dict (Python), JSON object (JSON, C/C++), except if the `as_string` option is set (see section "Validation-only compound definitions").
-The mapping contains an entry for each of the tagnames present in the textual representation.
+The mapping contains an entry for each of the tagnames present in the string representation.
 Multiple instances of the same tagname are not allowed (as by the current implementation).
 The value of the entry for a tagname is a mapping with two entries, `type` and `value`.
 The value of `type` is the typecode, as